Paternity and Child Custody Attorneys Morris County, NJ

 Contact our Morristown Paternity Test Attorneys Today

 At Jacobs Berger, our paternity and parental rights attorneys understand that the issues of parentage and paternity are of the utmost importance to our clients.
 Not only can a successful petition for paternity lay existing personal issues to rest, but it also gives both parents the opportunities and the responsibilities that they should enjoy as parents.
 Our attorneys believe in offering highly personalized and dynamic legal solutions for all our clients from local Morris County communities including Madison, Morristown, Randolph, Denville, Rockaway, East Hanover, Florham Park, Dover, and across all of Northern New Jersey.

-If you have any questions or concerns about paternity as a parent, child, or caregiver, please contact us online or call our Morristown, NJ office at (973) 718-7705 today for a confidential and comprehensive case assessment.
+If you have any questions or concerns about paternity as a parent, child, or caregiver, please contact us online or call our Morristown, NJ office at (973) 718-7705 today for a confidential and comprehensive Strategic Planning Session.